orcca-uwo/MultivariatePowerSeries/doc/SetDisplayStyle.md

 ##
 ##SUBSECTION The parameters making up a display style
 ##-(lead=bullet) 'maxterms' (default value: 50)
-##-(lead=indent) Applicable to power series and univariate polynomials over power series.
+##-(lead=indent) Applicable to power series, Puiseux series, and univariate polynomials over power
+##  series and over Puiseux series.
 ##-(lead=indent) This parameter sets the maximum number of terms to be displayed.
 For a power
-##  series, this is straightforward.
-For a univariate polynomial over power series, the terms in
+##  series or Puiseux series, this is straightforward.
+For a univariate polynomial over power series
+##  or over Puiseux series, the terms in
-##  each of the coefficients (which are power series) are counted.
+##  each of the coefficients (which are power series or Puiseux series) are counted.
 ##-(lead=bullet) 'precision' (default value: 'infinity')
-##-(lead=indent) Applicable to power series and univariate polynomials over power series.
+##-(lead=indent) Applicable to power series, Puiseux series, and univariate polynomials over power
+##  series and over Puiseux series.
 ##-(lead=indent) This parameter limits the precision, that is, the homogeneous degree of terms to be
 ##  displayed.
 Again, for a power series this is straightforward.
+For a Puiseux series, it limits
+##  the degree of the internal power series of the Puiseux series.
 For a univariate polynomial over
-##  power series, the degree in the main variable is not counted, only the degrees in the
+##  power series or over Puiseux series, the degree in the main variable is not counted, only the degrees in the
 ##  coefficients.
 ##-(lead=bullet) 'maxdegree' (default value: 'infinity')
-##-(lead=indent) Applicable to univariate polynomials over power series only, not to power series.
+##-(lead=indent) Applicable to univariate polynomials over power series and over Puiseux series
+##  only, not to power series or to Puiseux series.
 ##-(lead=indent) This parameter limits the degree of the main variable for displayed terms.
 If the
-##  degree of the univariate polynomial over power series in its main variable is greater than the
+##  degree of the univariate polynomial over power series or over Puiseux series in its main variable is greater than the
 ##  specified value, then the rest is elided.
 ##ENDSUBSECTION
 ##